-While data analytics offers competitive advantage, a business also must have information that data cannot always provide.
+While data analytics offers a competitive advantage, a business also must have information that data cannot always provide.
 Production and distribution businesses also need direct customer feedback to help you understand what your customer wants from a supplier.
-Such communication serves to enlighten both supplier and customer.
-Digitization and analysis of customer feedback information provides opportunity to learn more about your entire supply chain.
+Such communication serves to enlighten both suppliers and customers.
+Digitization and analysis of customer feedback information provide opportunities to learn more about your entire supply chain.

 Boost Advertising Effectiveness

-Data analysis, based on historical market conditions and sales trends, provides valuable information to assist with development of effective advertising strategies for the future.
+Data analysis, based on historical market conditions and sales trends, provides valuable information to assist with the development of effective advertising strategies for the future.
 You can learn which sales and marketing tactics have worked best for specific market conditions, using internal and external sales and marketing data.
-Comparing this information with your company’s marketing and sales techniques and sales history, enables you to identify missed sales opportunities.
+Comparing this information with your company’s marketing and sales techniques, as well as sales history, enables you to identify missed sales opportunities.
 These insights, combined with predictive analytics, can help you formulate strategies to act timely on historically missed opportunities.

 This blog post was written in collaboration with SalesPad.
 Learn more about SalesPad at salespad.net.